Rohinton P. Medhora: Career

-Medhora was the president of CIGI from May 2012 to August 2022.
-He also served on CIGI's former International Board of Governors from 2009 to 2014.
-Previously, he was vice president of programs at Canada’s International Development Research Centre (IDRC).
-Medhora is chair of the Board for the Institute for New Economic Thinking, and a member of the Board for the McLuhan Foundation and the Partnership for African Social and Governance Research.
-He is a member of the Advisory Board for the WTO Chairs Programme.
-Medhora also sits on The Lancet and the Financial Times Commission on Governing Health Futures 2030, and is named as a member of the Commission on Global Economic Transformation, co-chaired by Nobel economics laureates Michael Spence and Joseph Stiglitz.
-In August 2021, he was named Chair of the Ontario Workplace Recovery Advisory Committee.
+Medhora is currently a professor of practice at McGill University's Institute for the Study of International Development and a distinguished fellow at CIGI where he previously served as president from May 2012 to August 2022.
+He is also a distinguished fellow at the Koita Centre of Digital Health and the Isaac Centre for Public Policy at Ashoka University.
+Previously, he was vice president of programs at Canada's International Development Research Centre (IDRC).

+Medhora is chair of the Board for the Institute for New Economic Thinking, vice-chair at the McLuhan Foundation, board member of Partnership for Economic Policy, the Global Centre for Pluralism, and the Musagetes Foundation.
+He was a member of the Commission on Global Economic Transformation.
+He previously sat on The Lancet and Financial Times Commission on Governing Health Futures 2030 and is a founding member of its successor, the Digital Transformations for Health Lab.
+He is on the advisory boards for the WTO Chairs Programme, UNU-MERIT and Global Health Centre.
+From 2021 to 2022, Rohinton chaired the Ontario Workplace Recovery Advisory Committee.

 He has produced several books: Finance and Competitiveness in Developing Countries (2001, Routledge) and Financial Reform in Developing Countries (1998, Macmillan), which he co-edited with José Fanelli.
 In 2013, he was co-editor of Canada-Africa Relations: Looking Back, Looking Ahead (2013, McGill Queens university Press), which is volume 27 in the Canada Among Nations book series.
 In 2014, he co-edited International Development: Ideas, Experience, and Prospects (2014, Oxford University Press) and Crisis and Reform: Canada and the International Financial System (2014, McGill-Queen's University Press), which is volume 28 in the Canada Among Nations book series.

+International Economic Relations

+Medhora argues that strong multilateral institutions are important for effective global governance.
+He points to institutions like the G20,the IMF and the WTO as examples of institutions that have the potential to make positive contributions to global well being.
+In this field, his publications include: